Call Dr. Donnelly Book Consult

 Psychology and self-concept illustration for MCAT Psych/Soc section

-The Psychological, Social, and Biological Foundations of Behavior section is the fourth and final scored section of the MCAT.
-Like the science sections, it presents 59 multiple-choice questions across 95 minutes.
-Approximately 44 questions are passage-based (drawn from 10 passages), with the remaining 15 as discrete stand-alone items.
+This is the fourth and final scored section of the MCAT.
+It presents 59 multiple-choice questions in 95 minutes.
+About 44 questions are passage-based, drawn from 10 passages.
+The remaining 15 are standalone (discrete) questions.

-Passages in this section often describe psychological experiments, sociological studies, or public health scenarios.
-You will be asked to interpret research findings, identify confounding variables, evaluate study designs, and apply theoretical frameworks to novel situations.
+Passages describe psychological experiments, sociology studies, or public health scenarios.
+You will need to interpret research findings and spot confounding variables.
+You will also evaluate study designs and apply theories to new situations.

-Why it matters: Many students treat Psych/Soc as an afterthought, assuming it is "easier" than the science sections.
-In reality, the breadth of terminology and the nuanced distinctions between closely related concepts make this section deceptively difficult — and a major opportunity for well-prepared students to pull ahead.
+Why it matters: Many students treat Psych/Soc as an afterthought.
+They assume it is "easier" than the science sections.
+In reality, the huge number of terms and the subtle differences between related concepts make it surprisingly difficult.
+Well-prepared students can use this section to pull ahead.

 The Hidden Challenge